 I spent several years trying to understand why Peter and his brother Hans would ignore the stern warnings of Brigham Young not to socialize with the Timpanogos.
 For if the Timpanogos were so "degraded," "savage" and "loathsome" as they are all too often described in historical accounts, it just didn't make sense to me why Peter and his brother would spend years living among them.
 Our own family history of Peter clearly portrays him as a man of great character.
 Elders within in our family who knew him personally recall Peter as being a kind old gentleman.
 My father who lived with Peter in his home spoke of him with the greatest respect and love.
 Then in 2005 a distant cousin Briant Jensen gave me a copy of Peter's 500 page autobiography, and upon reading his personal account I could only conclude that Peter was as the family knew him, a rugged but kind man, who had a great compassion for people from all walks of life.

-I too have spent a lot of time living among the Indian people, I wanted to get a better sense of what Peter's experience was, and at the same time felt that I was in some way honoring that friendship that Peter had with the Timpanogos.
+I too have spent a lot of time living among the Native Americans, I wanted to get a better sense of what Peter's experience was, and at the same time felt that I was in some way honoring that friendship that Peter had with the Timpanogos.
 Because of this I finally understand why Peter admired them as he did.
-My personal experience among the Indian people has been extraordinary and forever changed my fundamental beliefs.
+My personal experience among Native Americans has been extraordinary and forever changed my fundamental beliefs.
 I can easily conclude that for Peter it would have been impossible for him not have been influenced by their culture.
 He couldn't help but witness firsthand the exploitation and agony of the Timpanogos, and compassionately sympathizing with them.

 Within this context, Indian Depredations in Utah by Peter Gottfredson, being a product of the time as Mr. Bagley has stated, it is also the product of a man who lived in a violent, and often an unjust world.
 (See Peter's autobiography)